 Hemp protein powder is made by pressing or grinding the seeds of the hemp plant.
 Oil is extracted from the seeds and the remaining seed meal is processed into a powder.

-We would have loved to have provided some of the more intricate details of this process, as there are a number of additional steps involving the removal and separation of the seed shell to reveal a ‘cake’ which is milled.
+We would have loved to have provided some of the more intricate details of this process, as there are a number of additional steps involving the removal and separation of the seed shell to reveal a ‘cake’ that is milled.

 But alas, the online details of this process are scarce.